 Flu season comes around every fall and lasts through the winter.
 Each year, new strains of flu circulate in the community.
-The flu vaccine is tailored to the latest flu strains.
-That's why every family member over 6-months-old should get the flu vaccine yearly.
+And the flu vaccine is updated and tailored annually to protect against the latest flu strains.
+That's why every family member over 6-months-old needs to get a flu shot every year.

-We asked Preeti Sharma, M.D., and Tanya Martinez, M.D., pulmonologists at Children's Health℠ and Associate Professors at UT Southwestern, to weigh in with their predictions for this year's flu season and how your family can prepare.
+Preeti Sharma, M.D., and Tanya Martinez, M.D., pulmonologists at Children's Health℠ and Associate Professors at UT Southwestern, share their predictions for this year's flu season and how your family can prepare.

-"As COVID-19 continues to circulate as well as other respiratory viruses and the onset of RSV season, it's important to prevent as many contagious illnesses as we can," Dr. Sharma says.
-"The most effective way to protect against the flu is an annual influenza vaccination."
+"As COVID‑19 continues to circulate as well as other respiratory viruses including RSV, it's important to prevent as many contagious illnesses as we can," Dr. Sharma says.
+"The most effective way to protect against the flu is to get a flu shot every year."

-Although the influenza virus can circulate year-round, cases typically start to appear in October and last until May.
-Flu season tends to peak between December and March.
+Although the influenza virus can circulate year-round, cases typically start to appear in October.
+Flu season tends to peak between December and March and end in May.

 What can we expect for this year's flu season?

-The 2023-2024 flu vaccines are now available.
-It can take up to two weeks for antibodies to develop after you get the flu vaccine, so you'll want to make sure you and your kids get the vaccine before peak flu season hits.
+The 2024-2025 flu vaccines are now available.
+It can take up to two weeks for antibodies (proteins that protect you from harmful substances) to develop after you get your flu vaccine.
+So you'll want to make sure you and your kids get the vaccine early in the flu season.

-"If you miss that early window, you and your kids should still get the vaccine.
-It's better late than never, especially as flu season can sometimes stretch on for months," Dr. Sharma says.
+"But even if you miss the early window, you and your kids should still get the vaccine.
+It's better late than never, especially because flu season can sometimes stretch on for months," Dr. Sharma says.

 The Centers for Disease Control and Prevention (CDC) recommends the flu vaccine for everyone ages 6 months and older.
 It's especially critical for your family to get vaccinated if someone in your home has a high risk of life-threatening flu complications.